Alfresco/docs-alfresco/saml-module/1.1/index.md

 title: SAML Module for Alfresco Content Services
 ---

-> **Important**: It is recommended to use the SAML Module in conjunction with the [Identity Service]({% link identity-service/1.2/tutorial/sso/saml.md %}) when setting up SAML authentication.
+> **Important**: It is recommended to use the SAML Module in conjunction with the [Identity Service single sign on (SSO) guide]({% link identity-service/1.2/tutorial/sso/saml.md %}) when setting up SAML authentication and SSO capabilities.

 You can use Security Assertion Markup Language (SAML) with Alfresco to support SAML authentication for Content Services.